homen19/DSA_Js_Challenge/README.md

 -> slice() is used to extract a portion of an array and create a new array containing the selected elements.
 The slice() method doesnot modify the original array instead it returns a new array with the specified elements.

+### Problem solved of the Day.<br>
+1. Counting the array elements.
+2. Counting the even number and odd number elements in the array.
+3. Sum of the array elements
+4. Mean of the array elements.